AaronV77/rm_backup/README.md

 # rm_backup

-Thank you for stopping by to take the time to read the README of this package.
-This package will hopefully ease a lot of stress on your shoulders if you are using a terminal very often and save a lot of unsaved work that may accidently get deleted.
-The rm_backup package is a bash alias that overshadows the original rm terminal command.
-This repository has an alias that will create a .rm_backup directory in your home directory.
-This is where all the files / directories that you try to delete will be stored for a certain amount of time.
-So, when you remove a directory or item, the alias will loop through the .rm_backup and do some arithmetic to see if the files and directorys that are stored in the directory should be removed.
-Then, the alias will move the item that you are trying to remove to the .rm_backup directory.
-I make sure to change the modification time of the item to ensure that it will not get deleted on the next item removal.
+Thank you for stopping by to take the time to read the README of this repository.
+This package will hopefully ease a lot of stress on your shoulders if you are using a terminal very often and save a lot of unsaved work that may accidently get deleted through the use of the rm command.
+The rm_backup repo will setup a rm bash alias that will overshadow the original rm terminal command.
+In the rm_backup setup script, you will be asked how long you will want your files / directories to persist for.
+Then every time you issue the rm command the system will loop through the directory and delete any file / directory that has persisted past their life expectency.
+When the rm bash alias is used the system will create a .rm_backup directiory in your home directory, and this will be where everything that gets deleted by the rm bash alias.

 I am using the terminal almost everyday of my life but there are times that I accidently delete a directory or file by mistake and then on some days my whole home directory.
 So, the over arching concept of this alias is to give me a second chance to save my files before they get deleted permanetly.
 Lastly, I am no daily scripter but I'm getting there~!
 If you see anything that could be done differently, then by all means I'll take any comments or PR's.
 Thanks.